The Miracle Seagulls

 I had heard Dad and Mom talking about finding a religion to provide me with some kind of anchor or moral compass.
-I supposed my parents feared their seven year old was headed for a life of crime and deprivation.
+I suppose my parents feared their seven-year-old was headed for a life of crime and deprivation.

 There in Salt Lake City, Dad, tipsy, stumbled toward Temple Square in the center of the LDS community.
 It was a glorious evening with a cool desert breeze.
 Dad said it made him feel at ease with the world.

-At Temple Square hundreds of curious visitors were listening to fascinating stories from all sorts of interesting Mormons.
+Hundreds of curious visitors were listening to fascinating stories from all sorts of interesting Mormons in Temple Square.

 My father was in time to hear about the Miracle of the Seagulls.
 The story was told by a Mormon elder of about 30 dressed in suit and tie.
 Dad said the man glistened with confidence and compassion.

-This fellow explained that in 1848, after 4,000 Mormon pioneers had been in the Salt Lake Valley for a year, hoards of insects began to devour their crops.
+This fellow explained that in 1848, when 4,000 Mormon pioneers had been in the Salt Lake Valley for a few years, hoards of insects devoured their crops.
 The pioneers called the insects Mormon Crickets and it looked like the little devils would eat everything that was growing.

-With no food over the coming winter, the Mormons would starve to death.
+With no food for the coming winter, the Mormons would starve to death.

 It looked like curtains for the early Mormons.

-Luckily the Mormons had a powerful last resort.
-Prayer.
-They fell to their knees and beseeched their Father in Heaven for His help.
+The 4,000 Mormons fell to their knees and beseeched Heavenly Father for His help.

-They pounced upon the Mormon Crickets and ate them all up–then flew to nearby ponds, drank water, regurgitated the evil crickets and flew back and ate up their chirping brothers and sisters.
+They pounced upon the Mormon Crickets and ate them all up–then flew to nearby ponds, drank water, regurgitated the evil crickets and flew back to consume their chirping brothers and sisters.

 God had answered the prayers of the Saints and saved their lives.

-That night Dad phoned my mother to tell her that he had found the perfect religion for me.
+That night Dad phoned my mother to tell her that he had discovered the perfect religion for me.
 Maybe for our entire family of three.